 I met Snowball some years ago at an EcoFest held on the lawn of the La Brea Tar Pits in Los Angeles, California where I was a docent.
 Snowball was part of the attractions at the booth of the Los Angeles chapter of the Southwestern Herpetologists Society.

 Snowball’s owner, Jarron, adored him/her, just as you or I might adore our child, dog, cat, parrot, monkey, or lemur.
 He was full of information about Snowball and couldn’t wait to share it with me after I expressed interest.
 However, he failed to tell me how his pet got its name.
 I like to imagine Snowball was born or adopted during the winter holiday season.

 Jarred explained that monitor lizards are usually aggressive and dangerous in the wild, but that Snowball had been bred in captivity and gentled by humans from the time of wee lizardhood.
 So, he/she was docile and not dangerous.
 Jarred encouraged me to pet Snowball and insisted on taking this photo.
-Snowball’s skin was dry and bumpy.
+Its skin felt dry and bumpy under my fingertips.

 I saw other reptile owners cradling and cuddling their pet snakes, lizards, and assorted others of the reptilian persuasion.
 One guy was walking around with his own large lizard clinging vertically to the front of his sweater like an armor breastplate.

 Later, a herpetology club member approached me while I was manning the La Brea Tar Pits Museum booth.
 She was extremely distraught and crying.

 “Do you know anyone in the museum who would like a dead snake,” she wanted to know.